Past Bylaws–Feb 2008-May 2009

 ARTICLE XII.
 AMENDMENTS

-This constitution can be amended at any State Tournament meeting or special meeting called by the Executive Director, or by mail or e-mail ballot, providing all members have an opportunity to vote, and at least twelve (12) member schools are present or respond, and the vote is a two-thirds majority of those attending or responding.
+This constitution can be amended at any State Tournament meeting or special meeting called by the Executive Director, or by mail or e-mail ballot, providing that all attending members are provided reasonable notice of the meeting or electronic ballot, that all members have an opportunity to vote, and that the vote is a two-thirds majority of those attending or responding.

 Note the “OHSCTA Online Voting Procedures” page (reproduced from the old website)